komparo/rosetta-pipeline/tasks/chain/README.md

 # Chain

+*Run a number of tasks, in which the input of one task depends on the output of another*

 Concatenate “A.txt” with “B.txt” and write this to “AB.txt”.
 Then concatenate “AB.txt” with “C.txt” and write to “ABC.txt”